Consumer – Financial support & other resources

 If your bank is offering interest only payments, and you can afford to do this, it will cost you less as you will not have to repay as much money.

 If you are concerned about being able to pay your electricity or gas bills, you should contact your utility provider directly to discuss the options available to you.
-The Commission for the Regulation of Utilities has announced customer protection measures in light of the current COVID-19 outbreak.
+The Commission for the Regulation of Utilities has announced customer protection measures in light of the COVID-19 situation.
 You can find useful information here.

 Special Income Supports and Rent Supplements are also available if you find yourself struggling to meet your regular payments.
 Further information can be found on the Department of Employment Affairs and Social Protection’s website.